Author: Duri Baluch

 Khatoon was terrified, her eyes were bulging.
 She stared at the ceiling.
 Bibi Pari Khatoon tore Khatoon’s beautiful green Sequin covered dress from the neck.
 Lady Khadija was upset, as if flames came out of her eyes.
 She shouted: ‘’what is my daughter’s fault?
 Why are you doing this to her?’’

 Bibi Pari Khatoon paying Lady Khadija no mind, put her own black dress which had no embroidery on Khadija.
-It was then when Khadija realized that the black snake bit her 4, and her life was destroyed.
+It was then when Khadija realized that the black snake bit her [efn_note]To be bitten by a black snake is a Baluchi proverb meaning something unpleasant, damaging and sudden occurring to someone.[/efn_note], and her life was destroyed.
 She realized that she had lost Abol Jan.
 The sound of doleful mourning arose from the house, and all the villagers cried and chanted cries of separation from their youth.

 Khatoon, our beautiful teenage lover became a widow at nineteen.
 She placed her orphaned daughters on her knees and sang Abol Jan love song as she cried.
 And now, Khatoon, the same nineteen year- old widowed lover, is alive at sixty, in her black dress and Chador sitting in the corner of her clay house, chanting dirges, her eyes have become dry and weak.
 This is the destiny of Baluch women, who die when their husbands die, but are only buried later.